 Roman Influence on the Birth of Christianity

-Investigate the historical background regarding the origins of Christianity by navigating through the topics at the left and download a free journal paper.
-Each topic provides information on how ancient Rome manipulated religious forces in Judea, softening Jewish resistance, and inadvertently resulting in the birth of Christianity.
+The birth of Christianity was shaped by Roman manipulation of Jewish religious forces during the occupation of Judea in the first century CE.
+Navigate through the topics at the left to investigate historical references and download a free journal paper to learn more.
+Each topic provides information on how ancient Rome subverted Jewish resistance, inadvertently resulting in the birth of Christianity.
 Historical aspects, rather than traditional theological views are presented and summarized below.

-- The birth of Christianity coincided with the Roman occupation of Judea, amidst the impassioned conflict between the Roman and Jewish cultures.
+- The birth of Christianity arose amidst the impassioned conflict between the Roman and Jewish cultures.

 - The early Christian writings reflect obedience towards paying taxes to Rome and acceptance of tax collectors within their fold.